Getty Images/iStockphoto

 Customer service teams can use ChatGPT to automate tasks, generate responses to customer inquiries, summarize email threads and power human-like chatbots.

-ChatGPT isn't ready to single-handedly run a contact center, but it can lighten agents' workloads.
+ChatGPT can't single-handedly run a contact center, but it can lighten agents' workloads.

-OpenAI's free chatbot tool, ChatGPT, initiated a wave of interest in generative AI technology after its public release in 2022.
-This type of AI could affect areas of business that rely on chatbots, such as contact centers.
+OpenAI's free chatbot tool, ChatGPT, initiated a wave of interest in generative AI (GenAI) technology after its public release in 2022.
+This type of AI has affected many areas of business -- especially those that rely on chatbots, such as contact centers.
 For decades, chatbots have let contact center managers reduce operational costs and offer 24/7 service.
 However, natural language easily confuses many of these service bots.
 ChatGPT, on the other hand, can understand complex language and engage more like a human.

-Customer service teams can use ChatGPT in two overarching ways:
+Customer service teams can use ChatGPT in various ways, including the following:

-• Use the free tool to generate responses to customers' complaints and reviews, summarize past customer interactions and translate inquiries.
+• Use the free version -- or a higher tier, such as ChatGPT Plus or Enterprise -- to generate responses to customers' complaints and reviews, summarize past customer interactions, translate inquiries and create interview questions.

-• Pay to train OpenAI's underlying large language model (LLM) -- GPT-4 -- on their knowledge base to create customer-facing chatbots and employee-facing virtual assistants.
+• Use OpenAI's API offering to train ChatGPT's underlying large language models (LLMs), including GPT-4o, on their knowledge base to create customer-facing chatbots and employee-facing AI assistants.

 What is ChatGPT?

 ChatGPT is a chatbot that can reply to a wide range of questions and prompts with human-like responses.
-OpenAI developed the tool and released it to the public for free on Nov.
+OpenAI developed the tool and released a free version to the public on Nov.
 30, 2022.

 Unlike simpler chatbots, ChatGPT can understand language in context, remember past conversations and quickly generate creative content like poems, short stories, essays, articles and email responses.
-Many people use the free tool for entertainment purposes, but business professionals can also use it to automate work tasks.
+Many people use ChatGPT in their daily lives, but business professionals can also use it to automate work tasks.

-Contact center managers can use ChatGPT to reply to customer complaints and reviews, enhance customer-facing chatbots, summarize and translate inquiries and create virtual assistants.
+Contact center managers can use ChatGPT to reply to customer complaints and reviews, enhance customer-facing chatbots, summarize and translate inquiries and create AI assistants.

 1. Reply to customer complaints and reviews